AdamLumbley/Telco-Churn-Operations-Dashboard/README.md

 ## Overview

-This project analyzes customer churn within a telecommunications company using Power BI...
+This project analyzes customer churn within a telecommunications company using Power BI.

 ## Data Model